Conserving Soil in Organic Crops

 Strip cropping is a more common practice in the drier areas of the prairies where often too little crop residue is present to prevent wind erosion.
 It can be used in wetter areas, however, provided the strips also run perpendicular to the slope, so that water erosion does not become a problem.

-Green manuring involves the incorporation of any green, fresh vegetative material into the soil.
-Green manure crops add organic matter to the soil, improve soil tilth, and if a legume, contribute nitrogen fixed from the atmosphere.
-Even weeds can be regarded as green manure.
-The extent of soil improvement depends on the type and quantity of plant material returned to the soil.
+Green manuring involves legume crops, or incorporation with any other green, fresh vegetative material into the soil.
+Green manure crops add nitrogen and organic matter to the soil, improve fertility and soil tilth.
+Weeds are also regarded as green manure.
+The extent of soil improvement depends on the type of legumes and quantity of plant material returned to the soil.

 The greatest benefits usually occur by using biennial (sweetclover) or perennial legumes (alfalfa or true clovers) as green manure on poor structured soils with low organic matter levels.
-If sweetclover is used as a green manure crop, it should be incorporated into the soil by mid-June (approximately 10 percent bloom) to allow soil moisture recharge for the following year's crop.
-Crop quantity and quality are good by this time and little is gained by delaying incorporation.
+If sweetclover is used as a green manure crop, it should be incorporated into the soil at the time of approximately 10 per cent bloom.
+When plowed down at this stage, the legume crop will contribute the maximum amount of nitrogen to the soil and also allow soil moisture recharge for the following year's crop.

 Grain legumes (pulses) can be used effectively as green manure.
 Due to their annual growth habit these crops will not contribute nitrogen or crop residue to the same degree as a biennial or perennial legumes.
 They may, however, be more adaptable to an existing crop rotation.
-Pulses such as Indianhead lentil have been specially developed for this use.
+Pulses such as Indian Head lentil and specific field pea varieties have been specially developed for this use.

 Non-legume crops such as buckwheat have also been used as a green manure crop.

 To protect against soil erosion, do not over-incorporate green manure crops.